 We've got Answers.
 Ask Phil

 India can be very challenging for a solo female traveller, you're going to need a thick skin and to use caution.
-More detail here on the WorldNomads.com safe... read more »about 3 years ago
+More detail here on the WorldNomads.com safe... read more »over 3 years ago

 Hey I really want to visit India, is it safe there politically I mean.
 Visiting the Taj Mahal and Jaipur.

 I agree with jazzmanblues, here're some other tips to help you http://safety.worldnomads.com/india Phil from the safety hub read more »over 3 years ago